This blog is from a previous one from my old account and thought I should show it here!

 Valerie is the second child but she is not defenseless.
 Sure, she isn’t a mutant like her brother but she’s as smart as her father, perhaps even smarter (which is true).
 The blonde girl is only 3 and she’s talking all sophisticated like an adult woman and has calculated that she and Bently, clone of The Wizard, will end up dating by the time she’s 13.

 She’s precocious but like her father let’s logic cloud her judgment and people forget she’s only a toddler.
 Her future self has even slapped her upside the head in one issue and just told her “Shut up and don’t do anything!”

 *I might be blonde, but I am certainly not dumb.*

 Along with Val isn’t afraid to give some shade.
 She had a class dedicated to killing Annihilus and didn’t even flinch.

 With her smarts, she could probably run the world but I like how her mother reminds Reed that even with her intelligence, she’s still a little girl and will make mistakes, even if she can calculate and give probabilities that will happen.

 The two kids are the future of the FF and who knows what will happen to them but they will continue moving forward.

 Now my last thoughts on some matters; with the apparent end of the FF comic series this spring, which I think corresponds with the reboot happening this summer, I wonder how long will they keep it dropped?
 I really like this team.

-I’m curious on how they will do the plot and hopefully it won’t bomb.
+I’m curious about how they will do the plot and hopefully, it won’t bomb.

 Until my next update!!
 Later days!